First: By doing no harm, by avoiding evil of every kind, especially that which is most generally practiced, such as…

 The first of the general rules reminds us to do no harm.
-If you read through the list linked to above, you’ll see things which apply to our present and some that are less applicable.
-The principal remains vital to faithful living, however: do no harm, do not be a stumbling block for anyone else in their walk toward faith.
+If you read through the list linked to above, you’ll see things that apply to our present and some that are less applicable.
+The principle remains vital to faithful living, however: do no harm, do not be a stumbling block for anyone else in their walk toward faith.

 In reading through the specific guidance before us now, we can begin to relax our Sunday morning precautions, but with certain important, simple rules to abide by in this time of change.

 First, people who are fully vaccinated can forgo wearing a face covering and be less mindful of maintaining social distance beginning this Sunday, May 30th.
 If you are not yet fully vaccinated, please continue wearing a face covering and maintaining social distance.
 We are not going to be checking vaccination cards – we trust you to be honest and to live in a way that prioritizes doing no harm to your brothers and sisters in Christ.

 Second, if you need help getting a COVID-19 vaccine, we have volunteers who will assist you in scheduling and transportation to and from.
 The vaccines are offered at no cost to you and, with approximately 1.74 billion doses already administered worldwide, proven to be safe and effective.
 Praise God for these life-saving tools!